-We have a birth certificate showing a Cecil Dunscombe, child of John and Katharine Dunscombe, born at Saginaw, Michigan on September 20, 1887.
+We have a birth certificate showing a Cecil Dunscombe, child of John and Katharine Dunscombe, born at Saginaw, Michigan on September 20, 1887 (although it records him as female!).
 So our lineage now reads:

 We then need to work backwards and connect the Edward who died in 1733 with the Thomas who first settled in Bermuda.
 There is record of an Edward Dunscombe being active in Bermuda during the relevant time period:

 The 1696 "Association Oath Rolls", listing at least some of the males on Bermuda at the time, records an Edward Dunscombe in Hamilton Tribe.

 On June 12, 1698, Philip, son of Edward and Hannah Dunscombe, is baptized.

 On June 5, 1722 Edward Dunscombe is a witness for the King in trial of John Lewis, on charge of murder of Francis Landy (Assize Courts 102/5:105).

 On May 5, 1727 Edward Dunscombe, shipwright, Pembroke, is listed in Court Action Books of that date (Assize Courts 101/4)

 On August 21, 1729 Edward Dunscombe is named as uncle and executor of the will of Thomas Dunscomb (who married Rebecca Greenway and Prudence Waterman, this Thomas being a son of Thomas, grandson of Philip, and great grandson of Thomas and Hannah) (Wills Book 6, pg.
 183).